geoffersliu/dsiprojects/Project1234/project_2/Project2_readme.md

 # Project 2

-Objective: It is to create a regression model based on Ames Housing Data to predict the price of a houses on sale.
+Objective: Tasked with creating a regression model based on the Ames Housing Dataset.
+This model will predict the price of a house at sale.

 ## Problem Statement